 - Staff will follow the Cornerstones schemes of work for Literacy, using objectives from the National Curriculum or EYFS Development Matters.
-This will be adapted to meet the needs of learners. - Staff will follow plans from Story Time Phonics and Dockside to teach phonics, which will aid the development of spelling skills. - Children with phonics awareness will have a word book or use of dictionaries to aid spelling - Common exception words to be taught in target time and as guided reading in Phonics planning.
+This will be adapted to meet the needs of learners. - Staff will follow plans from Story Time Phonics and Dockside to teach phonics, which will aid the development of spelling skills. - Children with phonics awareness will have a word book or use of dictionaries to aid spelling - Common exception words to be taught in target time and in Phonics planning.
 If appropriate, classrooms to display or have visual charts for these words - 'Communication in Print' will be used to support writing activities - A multisensory approach to written work will be encouraged, (teaching must be directed through all the senses to increase and reinforce learning potential.
-Therefore, the pupil's pre-literacy skills must be encouraged / developed first, including auditory discrimination skills, visual discrimination skills, visual memory skills, gross / fine motor control) - Pupils will be taught to use a range of punctuation strategies - Teaching will be taliored to the level of ability for each pupil.
+Therefore, the pupil's pre-literacy skills must be encouraged / developed first, including auditory discrimination skills, visual discrimination skills, visual memory skills, gross / fine motor control) - Pupils will be taught to use a range of punctuation strategies - Teaching will be tailored to the level of ability for each pupil.
 Work and activities will be differentiated appropriately and pupils may not reach levels as stated in the National Curriculum, Letters and Sounds and EYFS Development Matters guidance. - Children with physical needs will be taught how to access writing through a whole text approach, including the use of computing aids to support writing skill development. - Children will be encouraged to use ICT on the interactive whiteboard to select choices, to order elements of sentences or whole texts and to have a deeper understanding of writing in a range of settings - Communication devices will be used to ensure non-verbal children can share their understanding and ideas - Writing will be developed for all children incorporating the school ethos that all children can achieve.
-Teachers will ensure resources are personalised for the children in their class - A guide to support children who are non-verbal/non writing has been implemented throughout school - A literacy assessor will ensure rigorous levelling of children in Phonics, Reading and Spelling using set materials.
+Teachers will ensure resources are personalised for the children in their class - A guide to support children who are non-verbal/non writing has been implemented throughout school